FALSIFIABILITY (REFUTABILITY)

 meaningful attempts at falsification is an appropriate and crucial consideration in

 admissibility determinations.
-Consequently, it concludes that recent opinions substituting
+It concludes that recent opinions substituting

 mere falsifiability for actual empirical testing are misconstruing and misapplying

-not. an abstract notion.
-Federal courts have accepted precisely this argument in excluding
+Falsifiability is not. an abstract notion.
+Federal courts have accepted precisely this